Incremental Improvements for Influenza Testing

 • 2009 H1/N1: conserved area of the 2009 nucleoprotein (NP) gene

-Extraction of RNA from patient samples was followed by a one-step multiplex reverse transcription of RNA targets into complementary DNA (cDNA), which is subsequently amplified in a real time thermocycler.
-In this process, the probe anneals specifically to the template, followed by primer extension and amplification.
-The assay utilizes the 5' - 3' exonuclease activity of the Taq polymerase, which cleaves the probe, thus separating the reporter dye of the fluorogenic probe from the quencher.
+RNA extraction from patient samples was followed by a one-step multiplex reverse transcription of RNA targets into complementary DNA (cDNA), which is subsequently amplified in a real-time thermocycler.
+The probe anneals specifically to the template in this process, followed by primer extension and amplification.
+The assay utilizes the 5'–3' exonuclease activity of the Taq polymerase, which cleaves the probe, thus separating the reporter dye of the fluorogenic probe from the quencher.
 This generates an increase in fluorescent signal.
-With each cycle, additional reporter dye molecules are cleaved from their respective probes, further increasing the fluorescent signal.
+Each cycle cleaves additional reporter dye molecules from their respective probes, increasing the fluorescent signal.

 The ProFlu ST test was a less sensitive subtyping assay.
-Other manufacturer developments occurred in rapid succession and includedplatforms for multiplex testing and reporting of FluA, FluB, and 2009 H1/N1.
+Other manufacturer developments occurred rapidly and included platforms for multiplex testing and reporting of FluA, FluB, and 2009 H1/N1.

-CDC-developed PCR diagnostic test kit for use in detecting H1N1 virus.
-(7)
+CDC-developed PCR diagnostic test kit for use in detecting H1N1 virus